Option 1: Add a static recipientScenario: Jessica needs to receive every request that is made.

 Steps to add a dynamic recipient look-up table:

 - Add a question to your form that influences the recipient required.
-For example, if it is the requestor's Department or Line Manager, add a Drop down or Multiple choice question of all possible Departments or Line Managers.
-If you have a large number of Line Managers, see Tip #1 below.
+For example, if it is the requestor's Department or Line Manager, add a Drop down, Multiple choice or Checkbox question of all possible Departments or Line Managers.
+If you have a large number of Line Managers, see the Tip below.

 - Open the spreadsheet that is linked to your form